ubccr/stubl/README.rst

   scripts.
 It will convert PBS directives as well as PBS environment variables and will insert bash code to create a SLURM_NODEFILE that is consistent with the PBS_NODEFILE.

+- *sausage*

+  Retrieves accounting/billing information for a user or account over some period of time.

+- *scounts*

+  Computes the number of jobs completed by a user, group, or account.

 - *sgetscr*